-However, in the longer run, the development of new aircraft designs can certainly co-exist with the deployment of synthetic kerosene in a mutually reinforcing way.
-For example, on short-haul routes or private jets, zero emission aircraft might be the better option.
+However, in the longer run, the development of new aircraft designs can certainly co-exist with the deployment of e-kerosene in a mutually reinforcing way.
+For example, on short-haul routes or private jets, zero emission aircraft might be the better option (if modal shift is truly impossible).
 The upcoming aviation fuels policy should leave the door open to rewarding these technologies.